bubbletroubles/PowerStig/McAfee.md

 Example
 ```
 ## Managing a System with DSC while "On Access Protection" is enabled
-The Virus Scan STIG enables "On Accesss Protection", which in turn disables DSC's ability to make changes to McAfee keys in the registry.
-In order to maintain/change settings in the registry with DSC, a modification must be made to the Access Protection settings within the virus scan console.
+The VirusScan STIG enables "On Accesss Protection", which in turn disables DSC's ability to make changes to McAfee keys in the registry.
+In order to maintain/change settings in the registry with DSC, a modification must be made to the Access Protection settings within the VirusScan console.

 * Open Virus Console and Navigate to right-click on "Access Protection"